xparq/regenv/README.md

 - The only file you are probably interested in is [regenv.exe](test/vc/regenv.exe), you can just grab it and run! ;-o

-- The rest of this file is for developers.
+- The rest of this text is for developers.
 See [README.txt](README.txt) for end-user docs.

 Developers: